-There are many obstacles on the way to class certification, but Spokeo isn’t one of them
+There are many obstacles on the way to class certification, but Spokeo isn’t one of them2017 February

 Successfully prosecuting a class action is often compared to the physical act of threading a needle.
 The procedural hurdles to obtaining class certification and the technical requirements of the statutes commonly in play provide defendants with seemingly endless opportunities to convince the court to dispose of – or hobble – your case.

 Clearing each potential obstacle requires vision and patience but doesn’t have to be the hyper-technical process class counsel often make it out to be.
 Many class-action specialists deeply enjoy the intellectual nature of navigating the procedural maze of certification and dissecting the latest wave of case law following a Supreme Court ruling on Rule 23, Article III standing, or their favorite federal statute.
 And planning and building a case that will pass through the eye of the needle can lead to a myopic, intellectual approach that lacks heart.
 This is a great danger in a hotly contested, long-running action.

 Plaintiffs’ counsel often think of class-action litigation as a different animal requiring a different skill set from say personal injury litigation – more technical, less emotional.
 There is of course an emphasis on procedure and substantive law and a focus on distilling the facts down to the bare necessities and what can be shown to be common on a classwide basis.
 But executing on the fundamental principles of preparing any plaintiffs’ case so that it has an emotional appeal can make the difference in whether the case survives long enough to pass the procedural and substantive tests.
 Below we sketch out a few common obstacles of the moment (mandatory arbitration and class action waivers aside) then present some fundamental techniques and concrete strategies to navigate to the other side.

 Some real problems

 Defendants’ emotional appeal: “There’s been no injury”